UK Open Air Museums

 Ulster American Folk Park near Omagh

-I was hoping to visit this UK open air museum during our 2020 trip to Northern Ireland but we left the country on the day the museum reopened – a reason to return in the future.
+I was hoping to visit this UK open air museum during our 2020 trip to Northern Ireland but we left the country on the day the museum reopened post-lockdown – a reason to return in the future.

 The Ulster American Folk Park features over 30 recreated buildings set amid 40 acres of grounds where visitors can learn about the Irish emigration.
 This is a brilliant living history museum where characters from Ireland’s past reflect on life in Ulster in the 18th and 19th centuries and the reasons for migrating to America.

 There are recreated streets from both Northern Ireland and America.
 There are shops, farmhouses and workshops to explore along with indoor galleries giving more details into this significant chapter of Irish history.